xyperia/esre-workshop/README.md

-Copy sample_env to Demo folder and rename as .env
+Copy sample_env to Demo folder and rename it to .env